Protein-packed Homemade Macaroni and Cheese with Cottage Cheese

 *This post contains affiliate links.
 I may receive a small commission if you purchase using any of my links.
 For more information, please read our Privacy Policy and Terms of Service.

-• 1.5 cups macaroni shell pasta (you can also swap out for this *Protein+ Penne Pasta)
+• 1.5 cups macaroni shell pasta (or swap for Protein+ Penne Pasta)

-• 1.5 cups Simply Go triple cheddar cheese blend (we bought outs from Grocery Outlet but you can swap this out for your cheddar cheese of choice)
+• 1.5 cups Simply Go triple cheddar cheese blend (or your favorite cheddar blend)

 • 1 cup cottage cheese